brettz9/maptext/README.md

 ## Immediate to-dos

-0. **map areas of view (no guides) do not work when clicked** due to extra map area (should add to/overwrite not duplicate?) (and it is also showing in serializedHTML); also ensure tooltips work in view with guides mode and maybe even edit mode?

 1. **View map**
   1. Allow **highlighted text search** (optionally overriding browser find) with highlight of image regions (single or multiple select)